pluralsight/guides/in-review/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 }
 ```

-Now let's take a moment to talk about an important concept, the ways Selenium uses to locate elements with `findElement()` and the methods of the `By` class.
+Now let's take a moment to talk about an important concept: the ways by which Selenium locates elements using `findElement()` and the methods of the `By` class.

-You can use as locators:
+You can use the following tags as locators:
 - **ID**.
 This is the best way to locate an element because an ID should be unique.
-Unfortunately, either this is not always true or not all elements have one.
+Unfortunately, either this is not always true or not all elements have an ID.
 - **Class Name**.
-More than one element can use the same CSS class name, so it's better to use `findElements()` (that returns a list of matching elements) instead of `findElement()` (that returns the first matching element found).
+More than one element can use the same CSS class name, so it's better to use `findElements()` (which returns a list of matching elements) instead of `findElement()` (that returns the first matching element found).
 - **Link Text**.
 This finds a link with the exact text in it.
 - **Partial Link Text**.
 It also uses the text of a link, but in this case, a wildcard can be used.
 - **Name**.
 This finds all elements with a given `name` attribute.